thomassuedbroecker/cloud-native-starter/workshop/03-rest-api.md

 ![rest-api-classdiagram](images/rest-api-classdiagram.png)

 Let's get us a closer to the class implementations.
-First we need to define the **interface** of the service you want to invoke.
+First we need to define the **interface** of the service we want to invoke.
 Here we use the [interface AuthorsService](../web-api-java-jee/src/main/java/com/ibm/webapi/data/AuthorsService.java).
 The method **‘getAuthor’** returns an object of the Author class.

 ```java
 import javax.ws.rs.GET;